 Put some money into a brokerage account

 Taxable brokerage accounts typically don’t have annual contribution limits.
 They also don’t offer as many tax benefits as retirement accounts, though.
-With a taxable brokerage account, you’re required to pay taxes on your distributions and earnings, so they aren’t tax-deferred.
-You don’t get a tax deduction for contributing to them or tax-free income in retirement, either.
-Despite the lack of tax benefits, if you're interested in investing money with short-term goals in mind, a taxable account could potentially be a good option.
+With a taxable brokerage account, you’re required to pay taxes on the distributions and earnings, so they aren’t tax-deferred.
+Despite the lack of tax benefits, a taxable account could potentially be a good option for your short-term goals.
 Just remember that all investing comes with the risk of loss.

 If you’re interested in going this route, check out more of our picks for the best brokerage accounts.

 You can invest in real estate in several ways, including putting some money into REITs (real estate investment trusts).
 REITs hold real estate within a company you can own shares of.
 This way, you get to participate in any gains associated with the real estate within the REIT.
-Of course, you could also lose money, depending on how the REIT performs.
+Of course, you could also lose money, depending on how the REIT performs, but this is my favorite way to invest in real estate.

 Several real estate crowdfunding websites also allow investors to start investing in real estate without purchasing a full property.
 Some of these websites allow only accredited investors, though.
 To qualify as accredited investor status, you must have a high income or net worth.